An Advanced Hybrid Quantum Tabu Search Approach to Vehicle Routing Problems: Experiments and Results

-To answer the third question, we took the answers to questions one and two and applied them to the same experiment we ran in our preliminary research.
+To answer the third question, we applied the answers to questions one and two to the same experiment we conducted in our preliminary research.
 We ran the tests the same way as before, keeping the best solution from running our algorithm three times.
 We then adjusted aspects of the algorithm based on the results generated from questions one and two.
 We used a routing delay of 250 for each experiment and used the CW heuristic to generate the starting solution.
-We decided to use CW because we did find better solutions with the heuristic, even if just barely, and it would allow us to use less QC in our tests.
-We wanted to maximize our available QC resources to complete our experiments and question two's results showed little difference in the starting solution for our algorithm.
+We decided to use CW because we found better solutions with the heuristic, even if only slightly, and it would allow us to use less QC in our tests.
+We wanted to maximize our available QC resources to complete our experiments, and question two's results showed little difference in the starting solution for our algorithm.

 In Table \ref{results1}, you can see that we matched our results for CMT 1 and improved our results for all the remaining problems.
-Again our results show we could only find one optimal solution out of the seven problems.
+Again, our results show we could only find one optimal solution out of the seven problems.
 However, for problem CMT 12, our new result was 0.03\% away from the optimal solution.
-On the five remaining problems we documented improved results.
+On the five remaining problems, we documented improved results.
 We found better solutions for each problem, outperforming the hybrid algorithm of \cite{feld2019hybrid}.
-Overall, we decreased our optimality gap from 4.72\% to 2.15\%.
+Overall, we reduced our optimality gap from 4.72\% to 2.15\%.
 Refer to Fig. \ref{fig:percent_deviation}.
-Table \ref{results2} is also included to show how those same results compare with well-known heuristic results on the same problems.
+Table \ref{results2} is also included to demonstrate how these results compare with those of well-known heuristics on the same problems.

-In our preliminary results, we did not report on the run time of the algorithm, so we decided to report those results as well.
-Run time wasn't limited at all in these results.
+In our preliminary results, we did not report the runtime of the algorithm, so we have decided to include those results as well.
+Run time was not limited at all in these results.
 Those run times range from 255 seconds on average for the smallest problem of CMT 1 to 37868 seconds on average for the largest problem CMT 5.
 The average run time for each problem is reported in Table \ref{runtime}.